yundumbledore/NeuroProcImager-Pro/README.md

 **NeuroProcImager-Pro** was used in the below manuscripts

-1. *Cortical stability and chaos during focal seizures: insights from inference-based modeling*,
+1. *Cortical stability and chaos during focal seizures: insights from inference-based modeling [MedRxiv link](https://www.medrxiv.org/content/10.1101/2024.11.27.24317815v1)*,

 2. *Cortical local dynamics, connectivity and stability correlates of global conscious states*.